• How does Ambleside challenge the gifted child?

 We have a school-wide discipline policy that is published in our handbook.
 Students are expected to come to school ready to learn and respond to the authority of the teacher.
 Our desire is to train students in habits and to support their weakness in every way possible.
 Natural consequences are used as much as possible for inappropriate behavior (for example, undone homework results in after school study hall) with a goal of reconciliation and restoration.

 Classroom interventions, a conversation in the hall, jogging instead of playing at recess, a visit to the principal are all strategies used in training our students.
 If a student is unresponsive to the teachers or administration, the child may be sent home.
-Consistent difficulties in discipline generate a broadened discussion to determine whether the school/ parent partnership is strong enough to continue to educate the child.
+Consistent difficulties in discipline generate a broadened discussion to determine whether the partnership between the school and the parent is strong enough to continue to educate the child.

-Why is Kindergarten only 3 days a week?
+Why is Kindergarten only three days a week?

 We believe young children will learn best in school if their early childhood is spent in long hours of nourishing relationships and unstructured play.
 Learning to submit to a routine, helping with chores, running, jumping, climbing, and spending long hours outdoors provide a great foundation for learning.
 These are the years for careful formation of early habits (attention, obedience, and self-control among a few) — reading many good books and freedom for exploration and creative play.